-Northwesterners know the value of a cozy scarf or hat, and knitwear designer and author Laura Irwin offers an array of the most fashionable (and functional) around.
-Her hand-knit accessories made from pettable yarns like angora, combed wool and microfiber are offered alongside clothes by Holly Stalder and Rachael Donaldson’s Demimonde jewelry in their shared studio/boutique, Haunt.
+Northwesterners know the value of a cozy scarf or hat.
+Knitwear designer and author Laura Irwin offers an array of the most fashionable (and functional) cold weather accessories around.
+Irwin’s hand-knit wares, made from soft yarns like angora, combed wool and microfiber, are offered at Haunt, a boutique she shares with clothing designer Holly Stalder and Desdimone jewelry designer Rachael Donaldson.

 Fashion-forward Portlanders obsess over Ms. Wood and her innovative collection of kimono-inspired womenswear, fringed leather bags, obi belts and wooden shoes and jewelry.
-Pieces are dreamed up by Alicia Wood and then crafted with help of husband Ben Wood in the couple’s North Portland home studio.
-Available at Mabel & Zora in the Pearl District.
+The pieces are dreamed up by Alicia Wood and then crafted with help of husband Ben Wood in the couple’s North Portland home studio.

-Paper hasn’t been this cool since, well, ever.
-Local letterpress masters Egg Press give an age-old technique a total reboot, using sustainable materials like 100 percent cotton paper to make distinctive greeting cards, gift wraps and stationery.
+Paper hasn’t been this cool since — well — ever.
+Local letterpress masters at Egg Press give age-old techniques a total reboot, using sustainable materials like 100% cotton paper to make distinctive greeting cards, gift wraps and stationery.
 The whimsical art also comes with a good sense of humor, including graphics like “What’s growin’ on?” mustache charts and piles of bread that say, “Nice buns.”
 You can find the cards at many Portland stores, including Powell’s City of Books.

 Red Clouds Collective

-Red Clouds Collective got its start by asking local artists, photographers and others what kinds of products they couldn’t live without — or what they’d always wished they had.
+Red Clouds Collective got its start by asking local artists, photographers and others what kinds of products they couldn’t live without (or what they’d always wished they had).
 The result?
-Ultra-nifty carrying cases, leather iPhone wallets and signature bags stitched right here from sturdy materials like waxed canvas and Hermann Oak bridle leather with brass finishing for tough (and attractive) totes.
-Available at Hand-Eye Supply in Old Town Chinatown.
+Ultra-nifty carrying cases and leather iPhone wallets.
+Their signature tote bags are made with brass finishing and stitched right here in town using sturdy materials like waxed canvas and Hermann Oak bridle leather.